What to Look For in a Carpet Cleaner

 - Look at durability, not price.
 A common consumer mistake is to purchase one of the cheaper models of carpet cleaners.
 While there are some lower-priced cleaners that are good, in many cases, materials of lesser quality were used.
 This can decrease the lifespan of the carpet cleaner, leading to the necessity of replacement.
+A buddy of mine who owns an appliance repair in Calgary told me to service a machine is $100 just to look it over!
 A higher priced model that offers better durability may be cheaper in the long run.

 - Don’t be deceived by names.
 Many carpet cleaners call themselves steam cleaners, despite the fact that no steam is actually used in the cleaning process.
 Machines that say powerbrush may simply mean that the brush is powered by the consumer.

 - Think about the expense of the products used in the carpet cleaner.
 Most manufacturers recommend the use of their own cleaning products.
 Failing to do so may even void the manufacturer’s warranty on the machine.
 Brand name products, however, can carry a high price tag.
 While there are less expensive cleaner substitutes available, care should be taken to read the warranty carefully.
 If the warranty requires the use of a specific product, the price of that product should be factored into the cost of the carpet cleaner.
 Otherwise, consumers should be prepared to foot the bill for any problems with the machine.